 In this section of our site we are going to talk about specific facts and stats related to getting into shape.
 In some cases, these facts and stats will relate to age specific workout effectiveness.
 In others, the articles may take a look at the relative success of the person who works out at home compared to someone who relies on a gym to achieve their goals.
 We will go over the success rate enjoyed by people who use the services of a personal trainer, the effects of a regular workout routine on waistline and weight, and when many people hit an inevitable plateau in their routines.

 You might wonder, why bother with a whole bunch of facts and stats?
 After all, you have already made the decision to work out, so it is not like you need a kick in the butt to get you off the couch.
-Sometimes facts and stats can seem like boring numbers that we would only need if we were bankruptcy attorneys in Southern California trying to save a millionaire from prison.
+Sometimes facts and stats can seem like boring numbers that we would only need if we were shopping for a mortgage loan rate in Toronto trying to save some hard earned money.
 But they can sell a case in or out of the courtroom.
 Here are a couple reasons why we think that some regular facts and stats can be a great way to keep your fitness life on track.

 They can be very encouraging.
 No matter how ambivalent you are about how well the next person is doing, the fact is that we all like to see how our progress is measuring up from time to time, even if it is only against ourselves.
 Facts and stats can help you see where your progress is, and if you are doing well that can be a big energy boost for your work out.
 And you can look at the time and frequency standards of other exercisers if you have a more competitive nature.